Sez Wall Street's lapdogs! Oh, yeah?

 The temporary payroll tax cut will create some jobs, but not enough to get the economy moving and isnot the most effective tax cut stimulus.
 Further, it unnecessarily puts Social Security in jeopardy by reducing taxes designated for Social Security.
 The Congressional Budget Office estimates the cut willreduce federal revenues by $112 billion over the next two years.
 The government will have to borrow to fill that hole in the Social Security trust fund, giving opponents of Social Security another argument against the program.

-~ The funding of Social Security is easy to fix.
+Social Security faces no immediate threat of insolvency.
+The Congressional Budget Office just released new projections showing that the Social Security trust fund is fully solvent through the year 2038.
+Even after that date, the program would have enough money to pay 81% of scheduled benefits for the rest of the century.
+Below are recommendations that would strengthen social security. ~ The funding of Social Security is easy to fix.
 Currently, the tax on wages subject to the tax is capped at $107,000.
 The upward redistribution of income over the last three decades has caused a large share of wage income to escape taxation.
 If all wage income were subject to the tax, then it would leave Social Security fully solvent for its 75-year planning period.

 ~ The Social Security tax has not kept up with the wealth divide.
 In 1983, the Social Security tax ceiling was set so the tax would hit 90% of all wages covered by Social Security.
 That 90% figure was built into the 1983 Greenspan Commission’s fix of Social Security.
 Requiring the ceiling to rise with inflation was expected to result in the Social Security tax continuing to hit 90% of total income.
 But, in 1983 no one predicted the extreme wealth divide that exists today.
 The richest 1% of Americans got 11.6% of total income in 1983.
 Today the top 1% takes in more than 20% of total income and as a result the Social Security payroll tax hits only about 83% of their total income.
 The tax should go back to covering 90% of income.
 That would mean the ceiling on income subject to the Social Security tax would need to be raised to $180,000.